britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 brushContainer.datum(brushData).call(chartBrush);
 ```
-Notice that we are setting the x axis format to a setting called `DAY_MONTH` within the axisTimeCombinations object.
-This is a way for us to select a format that works for our data.
-In this case it is the day of the month, as the default one (hours) was showing the same hour for every day.
+Notice that we are setting the x-axis format to a constant called `DAY_MONTH` within the axisTimeCombinations object.
+This `xAxisFormat` option is a way for us to select a date format that works for our data.
+In this case, it is the day of the month, as the default one (hours) was showing the same hour every day.

 This code renders a simple Brush chart:
 ![Simple Brush Chart][brushChartImg]

-This only serves as a overview of the sum of data in our dataset.
+This chart only serves as an overview of the sum of data in our dataset.
 What we want to do is, when we drag and drop a section of the brush, select that portion of our dataset and re-render the line chart with it.

 For that, we listen to the `customBrushEnd` event on the brush, that returns the period of the brush selection.
-We take the begining and end of that period and filter our original data with them.
-Finally, we apply it to the linechart and re-render.
+We take the beginning and end of that period and filter our original data with them.
+Finally, we apply it to the line chart and re-render.
 Here is the code for it:
 ```js
 chartBrush
     .width(containerWidth)